 - Gives a reliable analysis of general weather conditions of the site and self, and a flight plan including flight path, areas to avoid in relation to the wind flow and obstacles to stay clear of.

-- Must pass the USHGA Beginner Paragliding written exam.
+- Must pass the USHPA Beginner Paragliding written exam.

 - Demonstrates constant surge control on launch.